menu

 Keshena Town Center is a remote neighborhood (based on population density) located in Keshena, Wisconsin.

-Real estate in the Town Center of Keshena, WI is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and mobile homes.
+Real estate in the Town Center of Keshena, WI is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Town Center neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics